-When I was 8 or 9, I remember making a diorama with plastic figures in a shoe box with the lid off.
+I remember, when I was 8 or 9, making a diorama with plastic figurines in a shoe box with the lid off.
 I cut a hole in one side of the box and lit everything with this chunky mickey mouse flashlight we had.
-I have no idea where I got the idea from, but I later found a book of home projects for kids that describes this sort of thing, so maybe that's it.

 Much later, I went to visit my sister in Amsterdam (she was an au pair) for a week and had two spectacular experiences that shaped this project.
 The first was finding a small, long, dark wooden dominos box that someone had drilled a hole in one end of to make a kind of theater.
 The second was going to the theater museum, where they had incredible theater models, drawings, and photographs.